zhangjunhd/reading-notes/ml/LuceneInAction.md

 | TopDocs | Holds the top scoring documents, returned by IndexSearcher.search.|
 | ScoreDoc | Provides access to each search result in TopDocs.|

-## IMPLEMENTING A SIMPLE SEARCH FEATURE
+## Implementing a simple search feature
 ### Searching for a specific term
 Listing 3.1.
 Simple searching with TermQuery